 Feel free to share terms for "John Doe" in your language in the comments below.

 This article was posted on Thursday, January 21st, 2016 at 4:34 pm and is filed under Countries & Cultures, France, French, Generic Names for Men and Women, John Doe, Languages, Thingamajig, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply